 Preheat oven to 375 degrees.
-Prepare a baking sheet with a piece of parchment paper.
-Thoroughly scrub pumpkin.
-Halve pumpkin and remove seeds with your hands by combing through the fibrous strings with your fingers.
+Line a baking sheet with parchment paper.
+Cut pumpkin in half and remove seeds by combing through the fibrous strings with your fingers.

+Add the pulp to a blender or food processor and blend until smooth.
 Place pumpkin puree into a cheesecloth-lined sieve, and allow to drain for 60 minutes.
 Discard liquid.

 Pie pumpkins: Smaller than a standard carving pumpkin, these cuties are also known as sugar pumpkins.
 Specific varieties include: Baby Pam, Ghost Rider, Autumn Gold, New England, Cinderella, and Fairy Tale.
 They're grown specifically for cooking, so the flesh is denser, more plentiful, and less stringy than a jack-o-lantern pumpkin.
 Don't confuse the pie pumpkins with the tiny gourd pumpkins, though (those can't be turned into purée).

 Yield: One fresh (3-pound) pumpkin makes about 2 cups of pumpkin puree, as much as one (15-ounce) can from the store.